 3. Forex Margin Calculator

 A margin calculator is used to calculate the margin required to hold or open positions.
-Opening a position with your account requires you to establish a margin that must be maintained in that account.
+Opening a position with your account requires you to establish a margin that must remain in that account.
 A position is a currency, commodity, or security owned by a trader, allowing them to have access to their currency movement against other currencies.

-With a margin calculator, therefore, an investor can determine whether to adjust their leverage or minimise the lot size being traded.
+With a margin calculator, therefore, an investor can determine whether to adjust their leverage or minimise the lot size getting traded.
 Using a margin calculator takes into account trade size, currency pair to be traded, account currency, and the trader’s leverage.
 Select these details and have the margin calculator do the rest of the job for you.

 4. Position Size Calculator